-The RVer who shared this photo on Facebook didn’t have any problems with mice or fire, but he said he still wouldn’t recommend using hay bales as insulation and planned to find a better solution for the next year.
+One RVer who shared a photo of his hay bale skirting on Facebook said he didn’t have any problems with mice or fire, but that he still wouldn’t recommend using hay bales as insulation and planned to find a better solution for the next year.

 Skirting an RV with Foam Board Insulation

 Rigid foam board insulation is by far the most common DIY material used for skirting a trailer or motorhome.
 It’s one of the cheapest options by far (we skirted our 38-foot fifth wheel with foam board one year for just over $100) and does a great job of insulating in temperatures well below freezing and even below zero.